By:

 Both types of agreements aim to make sure everyone involved knows where they stand.
 They typically cover:

-• Ownership and profit share
+• Ownership and profit-sharing arrangements

-• Roles and responsibilities
+• Roles and responsibilities of each party

-• Decision-making powers
+• Decision-making powers and voting rights

 • Dispute resolution mechanisms